roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 we passed `List.walk` for its initial state.
 From then on, each `state` argument is whatever the previous function call returned.

-Once the list has run out of elements, `List.walk` retunrs whatever teh final function call returned—in this case, `{ evens : [2, 4], odds : [1, 3, 5] }`.
+Once the list has run out of elements, `List.walk` retunrs whatever the final function call returned—in this case, `{ evens : [2, 4], odds : [1, 3, 5] }`.
 (If the list was empty, the function never gets called and `List.walk` returns the initial state.)

 Note that the state doesn't have to be a record; it can be anything you want.
 For example, if you made it a `Bool`, you could implement `List.any` using `List.walk`.
 You could also make the state be a list, and implement `List.map`, `List.keepIf`, or `List.dropIf`.
 There are a lot of things you can do with `List.walk`!